 1. Bond Number

-The bond number is the unique identification number assigned to the bond by the surety company.
-Many business licensing applications require this number to tie your application with the proper surety bond.
+The bond number is the unique identification number assigned to your bond.
+You’ll get this number from your surety bond agent when they issue your bond.

 2. Bond Premium